netdata/netdata/python.d/README.md

 **Requirements:**
  * `netdata` user needs to be able to be able to sudo the `megacli` program without password

-To grab stats it following executes:
+To grab stats it executes:
  * `sudo -n megacli -LDPDInfo -aAll`
  * `sudo -n megacli -AdpBbuCmd -a0`